Military Store Department in New Zealand 1857-1870

 Great Britain

-From 1896 the United Kingdom maintained two Ordnance entities.
+Beginning in 1896, the United Kingdom maintained two distinct Ordnance entities:

-• The Army Ordnance Department, Comprising of Officers, and
+• The Army Ordnance Department, which consisted of officers.

-• The Army Ordnance Corps, Comprising of other ranks.
+• The Army Ordnance Corps, which comprised other ranks.

 The Army Ordnance Department and Corps were combined in 1918 to form the ‘Royal Army Ordnance Corps,’ remaining in existence until 1993 when it was disestablished to form the ‘Royal Logistic Corps‘.